Rigoberto ‘Rigo’ Reyes: A Legacy of Service

 “I remember all the kids playing marbles while César Chávez spoke to the agricultural workers of the area.
 We would be playing there while Cesar’s voice was in the background and I think some of his passion and message has been a part of me ever since,” Reyes added.

-That message and inspiration that Chavez radiated to Reyes continued to grow over the years.
-In his teenage years, Reyes became aware of an incident happening in Barrio Logan, an event which change the face of the community forever.
+That message and inspiration that Chavez radiated to Reyes continued to grow with him.
+In his teenage years, Reyes became aware of an incident happening in Barrio Logan, an event which forever changed the face of the community .

-“We heard all the way in San Ysidro about the situation in Barrio Logan, which resulted in the seizure of Chicano Park.
-I didn;t even know what was happening since I was 12 years old, but went to see what was happening by nosy, for lack of a better term,” Reyes continued.
-“I had never left San Ysidro but my friend, who was more vague, if he knew the Logan and we went on bike from San Ysidro.
+“We heard all the way in San Ysidro about the situation in Barrio Logan.
+I didn’t even know what was happening since I was 12 years old, but went to see what was happening because I was nosy, for lack of a better term,” Reyes continued.
+“I had never left San Ysidro but my friend, who was more mischievous, knew the Logan area so we went on bike from San Ysidro.
 In that outing we witnessed the taking of Chicano Park.”

 Some of the work Reyes has done with Via International deals with educational projects dealing with immigration and the reality of the border.

-Other projects Reyes works with touch issues of nutrition and ecology in marginalized communities, both on this side of the border and in Baja California.
+Other projects Reyes works with address issues of nutrition and ecology in marginalized communities, both on this side of the border and in Baja California.

 Reyes is also involved in promoting community gardens, where organic methods and recycled materials are used.
 This concept has been a success because people can harvest their own vegetables.
 This community garden initiative is important because in many cases the fruits and vegetables that are available to these communities, mostly in informal street markets, are not of the highest quality.